Leaderboard

 3 points

-Death is an unavoidable part of life, but I think in the world of wrestling it's hard to remember that because these legends were big parts of our lives or influenced us in some way that we don't think about them ever not being around.
+23. Death is an unavoidable part of life, but I think in the world of wrestling it's hard to remember that because these legends were big parts of our lives or influenced us in some way that we don't think about them ever not being around.
 When one wrestling legend passes its always a "wtf I can't believe another one" feeling with me.
 So sad, but with a passing I feel proud to be a wrestling fan & experienced their career.
-Thank you Bobby Heenan for all the moments.2 points
+Thank you Bobby Heenan for all the moments.

 2 points